rbind/robinlovelace/content/post/2025-01-03-2024-retrospective/index.md

 *Oaty Cortado run club in action.*

-I'd also like to go on more runs with the little runs: baby Rosa is yet to do a run in the buggy but that should change in 2025!
+I'd also like to go on more runs with the little ones: baby Rosa is yet to do a run in the buggy but that should change in 2025!

 ![](images/paste-6.png)